-Today, a quarter of the world's adult population does not have an account [1].
+Today, a quarter of the world's adult population does not have an account with a bank or another type of formal financial institution [1].
 In some countries in the developing world, financial exclusion is as high as 90%.
 Most of the unbanked population does not have a typical "job"-they are smallholder farmers, micro-entrepreneurs or self-employed [2].
-They are all facing a staggering financing gap of over US\$5 trillion per year [3].
-In addition, only a third of adults worldwide are financially literate, and as a result can easily fall prey to moneylenders and loan sharks [1].